makethingshappy/IoTflow/Media/README.md

 # Media Assets

-This directory contains media assets used throughout the project, such as demonstration videos, and supporting images.
+This directory contains media assets used throughout the IoTflow project, such as demonstration videos, and supporting images.

 ## 📦 Purpose